Counting derangements and Nash equilibria: Bounding the number of all Nash equilibria

 Here $\cal B$ is the multivariate version of the Borel transform \cite{Wiki} that sends \mbox{$x_j^k\mapsto x^k_j/k!$}.
 Similarly, $1/(1-\sigma_1)={\cal B}^{-1} \left( \exp(-\sigma_1) \, {\cal B} F_{\rm M} \right)$ for the function $F_{\rm M}$ in (\ref{eq:fcard}). \end{remark}

-\begin{remark} \rm The bound (\ref{eq:sms}) on the number of Nash equilibria is not sharp, just like in the $S=2$ case.
+\begin{remark} \rm The bound (\ref{eq:sms}) on the number of Nash equilibria is not sharp, just like (\ref{eq:max2}) in the $S=2$ case.
 In particular, $B(2,2,2)=16$ but a sharper bound is 9.
-Instead of counting 8 totally pure equilibria, 2 totally mixed and 6 other equilibria ($8+2+6=16$), we count $4+2+3=9$, respectively.
-The reason is that if someone plays a pure strategy (i.e., $k_j=1$), that strategy must be a generically unique best response.
+Instead of counting no more than 8 totally pure equilibria, 2 totally mixed and 6 other equilibria ($8+2+6=16$), we count $4+2+3=9$, respectively.
+The reason is that if someone plays a pure strategy (i.e., $k_j=1$), that strategy must be generically a unique best response.
 McLennan and McKelvey informed that they had randomly generated games (of 3 players with 2 options each) with indeed 9 Nash equilibria in total.
-Generally, we can replace one binomial coefficient $m_j\choose1$ by 1 in the terms (\ref{eq:sms}) with some $k_j=1$, but that would not affect the leading asymptotic term in Theorem \ref{th:basympt} below. \end{remark}
+Generally, we can decrease the terms in (\ref{eq:sms}) with some $k_j=1$ by replacing one binomial coefficient $m_j\choose1$ with 1.
+That would not affect the leading asymptotic term in Theorem \ref{th:basympt} below.
+In the $S=2$ case, it is an important open problem whether the asymptotic upper bound $\Theta\big((3\sqrt3/2)^m/\sqrt{m}\big)$ in \cite{vSt99} is sharp. \end{remark}

 The $B$-numbers are combinatorially interesting, nevertheless.
 The integer sequence

 appears in OEIS \cite{Sloan} as A030662.
 The sequences $B(m,m,m)$, $B(m,m,m,m)$ are A144660, A144661, respectively.
 Here we derive a few additional results, particularly on $B(a,b,c)$. \begin{lemma} \begin{itemize} \item For positive integers $m_1,\ldots,m_S$,